Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition

 The part $\tau^{(c)}_{\text{tot}}$ is equal to the \textit{total achievable time} if a continuous drug treatment is applied from the beginning, while $\tau^{(a)}_{\text{tot}}$ represents the additional time gained by using an adaptive chemotherapeutic treatment (for a given control window $\epsilon$ and \textit{on}-drug level $\text{PSA}_\uparrow$) instead:

-Consider increasing the $x_\text{thr}$ but does not let it surpasses $ 1/\alpha_{RS}$, then maximum time gained corresponds to the \textit{tightest control} (i.e. smallest possible $\epsilon$) and the \textit{highest} PSA \textit{on}-drug level below the threshold (i.e. largest allowable $x_\uparrow$):
+Consider increasing the $x_\text{thr}$ { without surpassing} $ 1/\alpha_{RS}$, then maximum time gained corresponds to the \textit{tightest control} (i.e. smallest possible $\epsilon$) and the \textit{highest} PSA \textit{on}-drug level below the threshold (i.e. largest allowable $x_\uparrow$):